Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 This is the same methodology
 that was used for [aider's recent SOTA result on SWE Bench Lite](https://aider.chat/2024/05/22/swe-bench-lite.html).
-The only difference is that for this result at most two tries were attempted instead of six, due to the increased token costs involved in this benchmark.
+Aider alternated between GPT-4o and Opus for up to 6 total attempts on the Lite benchmark.
+Due to the increased token costs involved in running the main SWE Bench benchmark, aider was limited to 2 total attempts.
-The SWE Bench problems are more difficult and involve edits to more than one source file, which increased the cost of solving each problem.
+Problems from the main SWE Bench dataset are more difficult and involve edits to more than one source file, which increased the token costs of solving each problem.
-Further, aider was benchmarked on 570 SWE Bench problems, versus only 300 Lite problems, adding another factor of ~two to the costs.
+Further, aider was benchmarked on 570 SWE Bench problems versus only 300 Lite problems, adding another factor of ~two to the costs.

 For a detailed discussion of the methodology, please see the [article about aider's SWE Bench Lite results](https://aider.chat/2024/05/22/swe-bench-lite.html).
-The [aider SWE Bench repository on GitHub](https://github.com/paul-gauthier/aider-swe-bench) also contains the harness and reporting code used for the benchmarks.
+The [aider SWE Bench repository on GitHub](https://github.com/paul-gauthier/aider-swe-bench) also contains the harness and analysis code used for the benchmarks.

 The benchmarking process was similar to how a developer might use aider to resolve a GitHub issue: